Rancho Calaveras, California

 Rancho Calaveras is a census-designated place (CDP) in Calaveras County, California, United States.
 The population was 5,590 at the 2020 census, up from 5,325 at the 2010 census.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 8.4 sqmi, of which 99.65% of it is land, and 0.35% is water.
+According to the United States Census Bureau, the CDP has a total area of 8.4 sqmi, of which 99.65% is land and 0.35% is water.

 Climate

 Rancho Calaveras has a hot-summer Mediterranean climate (Köppen Csa) typical of the Sierra Nevada foothills.
 Winters are cool and wet with mild days, chilly nights, and substantial rainfall.
 Summers are hot and dry with very hot days, cool nights, and minimal rainfall.
 Due to the orographic effect, rainfall in all seasons is significantly greater than on the valley floor to the west.